john-klein/john-klein.github.io/index.md

 # [](#header-1)Research

-Here a short description of my research activities (topics and publications)
+Here is a short description of my research activities (topics and publications)

 ## [](#header-2)Topics